isakhammer/workbox/README.md

 ```
 alias workbox="bash {$PATH_TO_WORKBOX_REPO}/run_workbox.sh"
 ```
 Now, go into in to any latex workspace folder and run the bash alias `workspace`.
 The command will now create a docker container which the volume of latex workspace folder is mounted to the container path `/root/code`.
 Similarly, the cloned workbox repo volume is mounted to the container path `/root/workbox`.
-This makes is possible to edit any document and still use shortcuts to edit the custom vim settings ([here](https://github.com/isakhammer/workbox/tree/master/vim_setup)) and more inside the same container.
+This makes is possible to edit any document and still use shortcuts to edit the configs ([here](https://github.com/isakhammer/workbox/tree/master/config)) and more inside the same container.

 ## Example of Latex Compilation

 We now want to compile the already mentioned [template](https://github.com/isakhammer/workbox/tree/master/template).
 Go into the repo and access the template folder.
 Now, use the alias by writing `workbox`.
 You will now create a workbox container and be directed to the template folder inside `/root/code`.

-  1) To compile the latex documents, first run zathura inside `/root/code` using the command `zathura_bg` (the command is defined in the alias [here](https://github.com/isakhammer/workbox/edit/master/common_scripts.sh) ) to open the `main.pdf` if it does exist.
+  1) To compile the latex documents, first run zathura inside `/root/code` using the command `zbg` (the alias is defined in the [commons scripts](https://github.com/isakhammer/workbox/blob/master/common_scripts.sh)) to open the `main.pdf`.

   2) Now access any `.tex` using vim, for instance `vim main.tex` and to start automatic compilation use the vimtex alias `\ll`(read more at the vimtex documentation [here](https://github.com/lervag/vimtex)).